juzb/c3s/README.md

 ## Attributions

-This project started off with team Bisztray in the Lindau Nobel Laureate Metings Sciathon 2020:
+This project started off with team Bisztray in the Lindau Nobel Laureate Meetings [Online Sciathon 2020](http://sciathon.org/):

 We are honored to have won the first prize in the sicathon's communicating climate change section amongst many great projects!

 ![Group picture](img/group_bisztray.png)

-Many thanks to the fantastic team of the Lindau Nobel Laureate meetings for the organisation of the sciathon and the open science days 2020.
+Many thanks to the fantastic team of the [Lindau Nobel Laureate Meetings](https://www.lindau-nobel.org/) for the organisation of the sciathon and the [Online Science Days 2020](http://science-days.org/).